top of page

 The Lovers’ anti-hero.
-Deeply connected to her emotions she uses the Tarot to understand herself and relationships to the world.
-Once immersed in activism and in love with playing music, her life has been consumed by her work as a server.
+Deeply connected to her emotions; once immersed in activism and in love with playing music.
+Her life has been consumed by her work as a server.

 The Lovers’ hot-headed socialist.
 Recently fired from his job as a dishwasher, Jon spends his day studying Marx’s Capital and searching for community as his relationship fragments before his eyes.